 Students who are involved in an accident or who are injured while in one of the affiliated hospitals as part of their educational program should go to the hospital's Employee Health Service for attention and treatment.
 This is particularly important in accidents and injuries involving needle sticks or other possible contamination incidents.
 The Employee Health Service staff is familiar with the testing and/or treatment protocols utilized under these circumstances.
-Students should also notify the student affairs office as soon after the incident as conveniently possible.
+Students should also notify their AMS academy director as soon after the incident as conveniently possible.

-If the accident occurs outside of an affiliated hospital, such as in a doctor's office or community health center, students should obtain the needed health care in the most expeditious manner possible, and then contact the student affairs office.
+If the accident occurs outside of an affiliated hospital, such as in a doctor's office or community health center, students should obtain the needed health care in the most expeditious manner possible, and then contact their academy director.
 Students may also call University Health Services for advice at (401) 863-3953.